Very much a joy, a pleasure to be here in the big seat in for El Rushbo himself today.

 We've got this under control.

-They pretend to love data, but they actually hate data.
+Well, we have the data-loving left, they pretend to love data, but they actually hate data.

 Ask them to show you the climate change data and their heads will explode.

-Oh my gosh.
+Oh, my gosh.

-The data loving left is going to get a dose of their own medicine here because President Trump, according to the New York Post, is going to publish a weekly list of crimes committed by illegal immigrants in New York City and all other sanctuary cities that do not cooperate with federal authorities.
+The data-loving left is going to get a dose of their own medicine here because President Trump, according to the New York Post, is going to publish a weekly list of crimes committed by illegal immigrants in New York City and all other sanctuary cities that do not cooperate with federal authorities.

-He is going to now force people to reckon with the reality of what it means to have large illegal alien populations in these cities.
+He is going to now force people to reckon with the reality of what it means to have large, illegal, alien populations in these cities.

-They don't keep they don't keep the records.
+They don't keep the records.

 They don't keep lists.